 All these proactive customer engagement tactics and more can significantly improve time to value and turn fresh customers into brand ambassadors.

-5. Work with the Product Team and Use Customer Insights to Improve the Product
+5. Work with Product Teams and Use Customer Insights to Improve

-Beyond all the efforts to improve TTV that are internal to the CS team, there must be a workable relationship between the product team and customer success.
+Beyond all the efforts to improve TTV internally to the CS team, there must be a workable relationship between the product team and customer success.

-When it comes to delivering customer goals, nothing has more impact than a collab to:
+When it comes to delivering customer goals, nothing has more impact than a collaboration to:

-- Analyze customer patterns and optimize the product to help those customers towards their objectives.
+- Analyze customer patterns and optimize the product to help those customers achieve their objectives.

-- Work on projects together, with the goal of increasing customer satisfaction and, implicitly, TTV.
+- Work on projects together to increase customer satisfaction and, implicitly, TTV.

 - Share customer metrics and have a shared overview of accounts.